ContactPartner Area

 • Safe Factories: In Indonesia, unions initiated Gender-based Violence Free Factories agreements.

-• Collective Agreements: Increasingly include provisions for workplace confidents.
+• Collective Bargaining Agreements: Increasingly include provisions regarding elimination and prevention of violence and harassment.

-• Market Information: In Côte d'Ivoire, unions educate workers about the Convention and national laws, encouraging reporting.
+• Awareness raising: In Côte d'Ivoire, unions educate workers about the Convention and national laws, encouraging reporting.

 • Helplines: In Benin and Niger, unions have set up toll-free numbers for support, offering mediation, legal, and psychological assistance.